PlatDrake2875/ProiectMDS/README.md

 ***<p align= "right">- A business man who loves cooking in his free time</p>***

 9. As a cooking enthusiast, I often create my recipes and share them with others.
 However, sometimes I realize that I made a mistake or I want to make a change to a recipe I already posted on my profile.
 It would be really convenient if I could access my recipes and edit the ingredient list, cooking instructions, or other details.
 I would also appreciate the ability to delete recipes that I no longer want to share or have changed my mind about.
-I wish there was an app that would give me more control over my recipe collection and ensure that I am sharing accurate and updated versions of my creations. - Ben, a cooking enthusiast who loves creating their recipes.
+I wish there was an app that would give me more control over my recipe collection and ensure that I am sharing accurate and updated versions of my creations.

 ***<p align= "right">- Ben, cooking enthusiast that loves creating his own recipes</p>***